github/branch-deploy/README.md

     environment: production # the default environment
     environment_targets: "production,development,staging" # the environments that you can deploy to with explicit commands
 ```

+## Rollbacks 🔄

+This Action supports rollback deployments out of the box.
+This is useful when you run a branch deployment (`.deploy`) and something goes wrong and you need to rollback to a previous known working state.

+This can be achieved by using the `.deploy <stable_branch>` command

+> See the [inputs](#inputs-) section above for more information on how to configure the stable branch

+The `<stable_branch>` can be any branch you like but it is highly recommended that you use a branch that is protected and only has stable code in it.
+An example would be using `main` or `master` as your stable branch and enforcing strict branch protection rules on it to ensure that only stable code is merged into it

 ## Security 🔒